-This service is a free, online resource to help you find apartments, subleases or search for roommates in Gainesville.

-Visit housing.offcampus.ufl.edu to utilize this free service.
+This service is a free, online resource to help you find apartments, Focused on our four pillars of Live, Learn, Lead, and Discover, subleases or search for roommates in Gainesville. complete 20 milestones within your time as a UF student to earn a Visit housing.offcampus.ufl.edu to utilize this free service. medallion for commencement.
+The milestones are flexible to meet you where you are and can be achieved at any time.
+Visit the OCL INDIVIDUAL MEETINGS Events webpage to learn more!

-INDIVIDUAL MEETINGS

-Off Campus Life provides individual meetings to help students find off-campus housing and to assist students with off-campus concerns.

-MONTHLY NEWSLETTER

-OCL sends a monthly e-newsletter with tips, topics and news that impacts students living off campus.
-Visit the OCL website offcampus.ufl.edu to subscribe.
+Off Campus Life provides individual meetings to help students find DISCOVER GAINESVILLE off-campus housing and to assist students with off-campus concerns.
+Explore local Gainesville hotspots on and off campus each month MONTHLY NEWSLETTER for free with Off Campus Life's event series, Discover Gainesville.
+OCL sends a monthly e-newsletter with tips, topics and news OCL organizes and pays for each event to help students experience that impacts students living off campus.
+Visit the OCL website new venues, food and culture around town. offcampus.ufl.edu to subscribe.